erikdubois/Themes-Icons-Pack/README.md

 # 4. Ambiance Theme

-These can be installed via the terminal or via script Beware this ones gives you many choices with minute color changes
+These can be installed via the terminal or via script.

+Beware this ones gives you many choices with minute color changes

 	sudo add-apt-repository ppa:ravefinity-project/ppa